Social Justice Training Institute

 Cancellation Policy

-Due to the fact that we select institute participants, 40-50 applicants are not selected each time we hold an institute.
-As a result, we have instituted the following cancellation policy.
-If you cancel your registration 45 - 30 days from the first day of the institute, there is a $125.00 penalty.
-If you cancel 12 - 30 days out, there is a $175.00 penalty.
+We have instituted the following cancellation policy in order to cover costs incurred preparing for the institute.
+If you cancel your registration 29-45 days from the first day of the institute, there is a $150.00 penalty.
+If you cancel 15-30 days out, there is a $200.00 penalty.
 If you cancel under 15 days, there will be no refund.

 Accessibility